grdl/git-get/README.md

 ![output_flat](./docs/out_flat.png)

-- **dump** - each repo URL with current branch on a new line.
-Accepted by `git get --dump` command.
+- **dump** - each repo URL with its current branch on a new line.
+To be consumed by `git get --dump` command.

 ![output_dump](./docs/out_dump.png)

 ### Dump file

 `git get` is dotfiles friendly.
-Using `--dump` flag, it accepts a file with a list of repositories and clones all of them.
+When run with `--dump` flag, it accepts a file with a list of repositories and clones all of them.

 Dump file format is simply:
 - Each repo URL on a separate line.